-9.8.2 xcube Viewer
+9.7.2 xcube Viewer

-- Cd into viewer project directory (.../xcube-viewer/.). - Remove the -dev suffix from version property in package.json. - Remove the -dev suffix from VIEWER_VERSION constant in src/config.ts. - Make sure CHANGELOG.md is complete.
-Remove the suffix (in development) from the last version headline. - Build the app and test the build using a local http-server, e.g.: - \$ npm install -g http-server \$ cd build \$ http-server -p 3000 - Push changes to either master or a new maintenance branch (see above). - Goto xcube-viewer/releases and press button "Draft a new Release". - Tag version is: v\${version} (with a "v" prefix). - Release title is: \${version}. - Paste latest changes from CHANGELOG.md into field "Describe this release". - Press "Publish release" button. - Deploy build contents to any relevant web content providers. - After the release on GitHub, if the branch was master, create a new maintenance branch (see above). - In package.json and VIEWER_VERSION constant in src/config.ts append -dev.0 suffix. to version name so it is SemVer compatible. - In CHANGELOG.md add a new version headline and attach (in development) to it. - Push changes to either master or a new maintenance branch (see above).
+- Cd into viewer project directory (.../xcube-viewer/.). - Remove the -dev suffix from version property in package.json. - Remove the -dev suffix from version constant in src/config.ts. - Make sure CHANGES.md is complete.
+Remove the suffix (in development) from the last version headline. - Build the app and test the build using a local http-server, e.g.: - \$ npm install -g http-server \$ cd build \$ http-server -p 3000 -c-1 - Push changes to either master or a new maintenance branch (see above). - Goto xcube-viewer/releases and press button "Draft a new Release". - Tag version is: v\${version} (with a "v" prefix). - Release title is: \${version}. - Paste latest changes from CHANGES .md into field "Describe this release". - Press "Publish release" button. - After the release on GitHub, if the branch was master, create a new maintenance branch (see above). - Increase version property and version constant in package.json and src/config.ts and append -dev.0 suffix to version name so it is SemVer compatible. - In CHANGES.md add a new version headline and attach (in development) to it. - Push changes to either master or a new maintenance branch (see above). - Deploy builds of master branches to related web content providers.